 We then walked back to the Earth Trust Centre to meet up with the team, led by Jenny, and a large number of Mums, Dads and children of varying ages for babes in slings to young school children.
-The Trust ask for a £2.00 donation per family which I thought was great value for a 2 hour session of fun with nature.
+The Trust asked for a £2.00 donation per family which I thought was great value for a 2-hour session of fun with nature.

 We set off across the lane and headed for the woods.
 When we got there you could see that the team had been busy setting up various activities for us to try with our children.